citp/privacy-policy-historical/s/sc/sco/scout.me.md

 WHEN YOUR INFORMATION WILL BE SHARED OR DISCLOSED

 Telenav does not sell, rent, license or otherwise share information with unaffiliated parties except as explained in this privacy policy.

-**Consent Given/Transaction Processing**
+Consent Given/Transaction Processing

 We may disclose personal information about you to third parties with your consent.
 Consent is sometimes implicit, as in the disclosure of personal information to third-parties who complete transactions or perform services on our behalf.
 For example, we routinely provide your name, billing address, and credit card information, along with the amount to be charged, to the bank that processes your credit card for billing purposes.

-**To the Primary Account Holder**
+To the Primary Account Holder

 We may disclose personal information of an account user to the primary account holder (the party financially responsible for the account).
 If a business, governmental agency, or other individual obtains service for you, that entity or individual is our customer, and we may provide personal information about you, or your use of the service to them or others at their direction.

 Third Party Services or Third Party Service Providers

 Telenav offers access to a variety of resources, including but not limited to various communication tools, search services, forums, and links to other World Wide Web sites in providing its services, products and websites.
 We may make certain personally identifiable information non-personal and share it or aggregated data with strategic partners that work with us to analyze usage, provide and improve products or services, or that help us market to customers, or for similar purposes.
 Information that is not personally identifiable or is aggregated is not subject to any restrictions of use or disclosure under this privacy policy.

 If you take advantage of a third party's services or products offered through the use of our services, we may disclose your personal information to such unaffiliated third parties.
 These entities may use this information that you provide in the course of your use of Telenav's services (including your name, nicknames, telephone numbers, audio files, and email and mailing addresses) to promote their products and services to you.
 Any such personal information that a third party uses will be subject to their applicable privacy policies.

 Some of our services and functionality are provided in conjunction with third party service providers.
 These third party service providers process personal information on our behalf and are obligated to process such information in compliance with this privacy policy and other appropriate security and confidentiality measures.

-**Legal Processes**
+Legal Processes

 We will comply with any subpoenas, court orders or other legal processes for any of the information about you in our possession, and we may use such information to establish or exercise yours, ours, or others' legal rights, or to defend against legal claims.

-**Business Transfers**
+Business Transfers

-Information about you in our possession may be disclosed as part of any merger, acquisition, sale of company assets, or transition of service to another provider, as well as in the unlikely event of insolvency, bankruptcy, or receivership in which your personal information would be transferred as one of the business assets of the company.
+Information about you in our possession may be disclosed as part of any merger, acquisition, sale of company assets, or transition of service to another provider, as well as in the unlikely event of in solvency, bankruptcy, or receivership in which your personal information would be transferred as one of the business assets of the company.
 Telenav does not guarantee that any entity receiving such information in connection with one of these transactions will comply with all terms of this policy.

-**International Users**
+International Users

 Information that we collect about you may also be transferred among our various divisions and affiliated companies around the world, which may involve transfer from countries within the European Economic Area (EEA) and Switzerland to countries outside the EEA.
 By allowing Telenav to collect this information about you, you consent to these transfers, including transborder transmission of data covered by this privacy policy.
 As a result, that country's courts, governments or law enforcement agencies could obtain disclosure of such information under that country's laws.
 Telenav complies with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
 Telenav has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Safe Harbor program, and to view Telenav’s certification, please visit [www.export.gov/safeharbor/](http://www.export.gov/safeharbor/).

-**INFORMATION ON WIRELESS DEVICES**
+INFORMATION ON WIRELESS DEVICES

 The Telenav software (and any upgrades, modifications, or additions thereto) that is factory installed or downloaded to, and resides upon your wireless device retains your manually entered account number and PIN, or reads it from the device.
 Having your carrier change the assigned phone number for your wireless device does not change the account number we maintain with regard to that device, which will result in your device not being able to access your Telenav account established using the previous phone number.
 If this happens, please contact Telenav customer care.

-**SECURITY OF PERSONAL INFORMATION**
+SECURITY OF PERSONAL INFORMATION

 Telenav has implemented various physical, electronic and procedural safeguards to protect the confidentiality and security of personal information under our control.
 For instance, Telenav limits access to Telenav systems that store such information to authorized personnel.
 Telenav also employs the Secure Sockets Layer (SSL) protocol to protect your personal information when you bill on our website.